 Security cameras as a deterrent

 The provision of cameras acts as much as a deterrent for those who might be thinking of filling up and driving off without paying as they do for those who might want to steal something from the on-site shop or kiosk.
-High resolution images means that wrongdoers can be easily identified, and for many would-be criminals the knowledge that they’ll be caught on camera is likely to send them looking for targets that provide easier pickings.
+High-resolution images mean that wrongdoers can be easily identified, and for many would-be criminals the knowledge that they’ll be caught on camera is likely to send them looking for targets that provide easier pickings.

-There’s an ever-growing police database of vehicles that’ve been involved in drive offs, and systems have been developed that can be used in petrol stations using ANPR to detect them.
+There’s an ever-growing police database of vehicles that have been involved in drive-offs, and systems have been developed that can be used in petrol stations using ANPR to detect them.
 Such a vehicle would trigger a red flag, and, depending on the sophistication of the system, it could either be down to the attendant to not authorise the pump or this could be automatically applied.
 This technology isn’t yet in regular use but with trials underway in various parts of the country* it won’t be long before it becomes more commonplace nationwide.

 Security cameras for employee safety

 It’s a sad fact that petrol stations are prime targets for armed robberies.
 This, of course, puts employees in danger.
 And although there’s usually alarm buttons it’s not always the case that the employee is able to safely reach one to raise an alert.
 Security cameras mean that a robbery can be spotted from the moment it occurs and a police response initiated.

 Such cameras are even more vital in 24/7 petrol stations that often only have one or two workers on shift.